 Activities and school trips are available to everyone as they are a valuable element of the curriculum.
-Risk assessments are carried out and procedures are organised to ensure all children are able to participate.
+Risk assessments are carried out and procedures are organised to ensure that all children can participate.
 If a health and safety risk assessment suggest that an intensive level of support is needed for your child, additional staff are taken and you, the parent/carer, may be asked to accompany your child during an activity.